Dexalot/dexalot-docs/docs/Exchange.md

 # Exchange

-*&quot;DEXALOT TEAM&quot;*

-> &quot;Exchange: an abstract contract to inherit in ExchangeMain and ExchangeSub.&quot;
+> Abstract contract to be inherited in ExchangeMain and ExchangeSub

-Exchange is an administrative wrapper contract that provides different access levels using AccessControl ROLES.
-Currently it has  DEFAULT_ADMIN_ROLE &amp; AUCTION_ADMIN_ROLE
+Exchange is an administrative wrapper contract that provides different access levels           using [OpenZeppelin](https://www.openzeppelin.com) AccessControl roles.
+Currently it has           DEFAULT_ADMIN_ROLE and AUCTION_ADMIN_ROLE.

-*Exchange is the AuctionManager and AUCTION_ADMIN_ROLE is controlled by it.
-Exchange is DEFAULT_ADMIN to both Portfolio** &amp; TradePairs contracts.
+*Exchange is DEFAULT_ADMIN to all Portfolio implementation contracts and TradePairs contract.
+Exchange is also the AuctionManager using AUCTION_ADMIN_ROLE.
 Auction Admin Functions can only be invoked from the Exchange contracts.
-All the functions pertaining to Auction can also be called directly in TradePairs &amp; Portfolio using DEFAULT_ADMIN_ROLE but not recommended certain actions require a synchronized update to both Portfolio &amp; TradePairs contracts*
+All the functions pertaining to Auction can also be called directly in           TradePairs and Portfolio using DEFAULT_ADMIN_ROLE but not recommended because certain           actions require a synchronized update to both Portfolio &amp; TradePairs contracts*

 ## Methods